 - Dries to the touch in 30 minutes

-- Water-based, so it is kinder to the environment
+- Water-based, thus, kinder to the environment

 We spent hours gauging the opinions of the public and professionals to bring you our definitive list of the top mold-resistant paints.

-KILZ Interior/Exterior Basement Paint
+1. Kilz Interior/Exterior Basement Paint

-This KILZ mold-resistant paint is ideal for exterior and interior use.
+This Kilz mold-resistant paint is ideal for exterior and interior use.
 It is specially formulated to resist mold growth on basement floors, where higher moisture levels are present in the sub-floor level.